espressif/esp-idf/docs/en/contribute/install-pre-commit-hook.rst

 Required Dependency
 -------------------

 Python 3.8.* or above.
-This is our recommended Python version for IDF developers.
+This is our recommended Python version for ESP-IDF developers.

 If you still have Python versions not compatible, update your Python versions before installing the pre-commit hook.